singlegoose/cppdemo/README.md

 # cppdemo

-This is a demo for learning cpp.
+This is a repository for learning cpp.